YONGCHO1/orcanet-market-js/README.md

+# Installation
+'npm install' in the market directory

 # Getting Start

-1. Open Two terminals.
-2. Get into client and server folder in market folder for each terminal.
+1. Get into the server directory on terminal.
-3. Type "node server.js" in the server terminal.
-4. Type "node client.js [file name] [Username] [IP address] [Port Number] [Price per Mb]" in the client terminal.
+2. Type 'node transport.js'
+3. You can see that other peers are discovered and connected.